 A globally competitive defence industry

-Australia is building a robust, resilient, globally-competitive defence industry.
+Our industrial base combines advanced manufacturing, cutting-edge research and a highly skilled workforce, underpinned by strong government support and transparent regulatory framework.
 We export innovative defence technologies to key global partners, and support an agile and capable Australian Defence Force (ADF).

-Australia welcomes strategic partners to help us build a strong defence industry and pursue export opportunities.
+Australia welcomes strategic partners to help build a strong, resilient defence industry and to pursue export opportunities globally and across the Indo-Pacific.
 Investors benefit from:

 • a highly skilled workforce, with expertise in advanced manufacturing